aeotqf/Google-Data-Analytics-Capstones/README.md

 ## Case Study 2: How Can a Wellness Technology Company Play It Smart?

 ### Scenario:
-<div style='text-align: right;'> You are a junior data analyst working on the marketing analyst team at Bellabeat,
+<p style='text-align: right;'> You are a junior data analyst working on the marketing analyst team at Bellabeat,
 a high-tech manufacturer of health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
 Urška Sršen, cofounder and Chief Creative